Free Diwali Coloring Pages & Activities The Kids Will Love

 As we always like to learn about fun holidays in our homeschool (any excuse to pause the core curriculum!)
 I have shared with you some fun Diwali activities we will be doing.

 We love creating free kids coloring pages, and we either use them as a supplement for a lesson we are studying or to calm the mood!
-Coloring is a great way for them to refocus and relax.
+Coloring is a great way for them to refocus and relax, and great for improving fine motor skills.

-Carry on reading to download our free Diwali coloring pages.
+Carry on reading to download our free Diwali coloring pages and learn about the story of good versus evil.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**

-The kids are going to enjoy coloring in these Diwali images.
+The kids are going to enjoy coloring in our free story of Diwali coloring pages.

-Print out the coloring pages below, it will print out on four full pages.
+Print out the coloring pages below, it will print out on six full pages.
 Make sure to check the printer settings.

 Diwali Activities for Kids